Integrable Deformations of Sigma Models: Bibliography and generalisations

-The bi-YB deformation of the PCWZM with both operators $\mathcal{R}$ given by the same Drinfel'd-Jimbo solution of the mcYBe was initially constructed in~\cite{Delduc:2017fib}.
+The bi-YB deformation of the PCWZM with both operators $\mathcal{R}$ given by the same Drinfel'd-Jimbo solution to the mcYBe was initially constructed in~\cite{Delduc:2017fib}.
 In~\cite{Klimcik:2019kkf} this model was rewritten in the compact form